mottaquikarim/PYTH2/src/Topics/conditionals.md

 ## Conditional Statements

-A conditional will attempt to evaluate an expression down to a boolean value - either `True` or `False`.
+A conditional statement will attempt to evaluate an expression down to a boolean value - either `True` or `False`.
 Based on the boolean evaluation, the program will then execute or skip a block of code.

 So for instance: